kaisenlinux/manpages-dev/category/Mount/mount.md

               For more details, see the FILESYSTEM-INDEPENDENT MOUNT OPTIONS and FILESYSTEM-SPECIFIC MOUNT OPTIONS sections.

        --options-mode mode
               Controls  how to combine options from fstab/mtab with options from the command line.  mode can be one of ignore, append, prepend or replace.
-For example, append means that op‐ tions from fstab are appended to options from the command line.
+For example, append means that options from fstab are appended to options from the command line.
 The default value is prepend -- it means command line options are evaluated after  fstab  options.
 Note that the last option wins if there are conflicting ones.

        --options-source source
               Source  of default options.  source is a comma-separated list of fstab, mtab and disable.  disable disables fstab and mtab and disables --options-source-force.
 The default value is fstab,mtab.

        --options-source-force
               Use options from fstab/mtab even if both device and dir are specified.